GBAF Logo

 As Kyiv tries to pressure Moscow into making peace with strikes on the country's energy infrastructure, the resulting damage has squeezed oil-rich Russia's fuel supplies, leading to restrictions in most regions and growing public disquiet.

-This has pushed drivers to crowd-source maps and trade tips about which stations have fuel and shorter lines.
+This has pushed drivers to crowdsource maps and trade tips about which stations have fuel and shorter lines.
 The shortage has also frayed tempers, with drivers shown in footage on social media getting into fights as they wait to refuel.

 In one video, titled 'The Ultimate Luxury 2026,' a man slowly pours petrol into his lawnmower from a jerry can and jokes: "What riches.
 Who can afford this now?"

-Russia has repeatedly attacked Ukraine's own energy infrastructure since launching what it calls its special military operation in 2022, leaving large numbers of Ukrainians without power or heating during winter.
+Evidence of the widening impact of Kyiv's campaign is uncomfortable for authorities in Russia, which has repeatedly attacked Ukraine's energy infrastructure since launching what it calls its special military operation in 2022, leaving large numbers of Ukrainians without power or heating during winter.

 One social media post highlights farmers in the fertile Black Earth region struggling to afford fuel for harvest, while another describes a farmer having to drive his combine harvester to a regular gas station after he was not allowed to fill a can.